COAST TO CAPITAL TEAM CHALLENGE

 At the end of the tour, on Sunday, October 11th, you will sell your bike for as much as you can at the Sunday Bike Mart in Rawalpindi.

-The sale price of your bike will go directly to Alkhidmat Foundation to help support Pakistan’s poorest communities and those who have lost everything in natural disasters.
+Whatever you sell your bike for, we will match it, with all the money raised going directly to Alkhidmat Foundation, who help support Pakistan’s poorest communities, including those who have lost everything in natural disasters.

 Note: All accommodation is based on a twin share basis.